0

 Can radon make me sick?

 • When a person is exposed to radon over many years the exposure can increase the risk of lung cancer.
 Radon is the second-leading cause of lung cancer in the United States, only smoking causes more lung cancer.
-Radon is the leading cause of lung cancer in non-smokers.
+Radon is the leading cause of lung cancer in people without a history of smoking.

 • Each year, about 21,000 deaths in the United States are related to radon-caused lung cancer.
-Risk of lung cancer from radon is almost 10 times higher for smokers compared to those who have never smoked.
+Risk of lung cancer from radon is almost 10 times higher for those with a history of smoking compared to those who have never smoked.
 Smoking and radon together create greater risk of lung cancer than either one alone.

 Who is at risk?